 1971; revised and expanded 1989

 A large but uneven work, recognised by a special Edgar.
-While any ambitious bibliographical/critical work of this scope is bound to contain errors, this one has some true honkers, and some of the opinions (even if they are only opinions) are completely out to lunch.
-Some of the omissions are truly jaw-dropping, and some of the critiques are almost cute in their old-fashioned, damn-the-facts way.
-Its age is showing, more than most.
-Barzun and Taylor were academics who certainly brought their own predjudices to this once apparently highly-regarded work.
-It’s hard to even look at this book today without finding a bone or two to pick.
+While any ambitious bibliographical/critical work of this scope is bound to contain errors, this one has some true honkers, and some of the opinions (even if they are only opinions) are almost cute in their old-fashioned, damn-the-facts way, completely out to lunch, while some of the omissions are truly jaw-dropping.
+Even with the 1989 “Revised and Enlarged” edition, which boasts over 5,000 mystery titles briefly noted, its age is showing, more than most.
+Barzun and Taylor were academics who certainly brought their own prejudices to this once highly-regarded work, but it’s hard to even look at this book today without finding a bone or two to pick.
 And anyone of the hard-boiled persuasion will find even more.
-Nonetheless, it’s considered an important source, albeit more entertaining at this point than informative.
-And anyway, who am I to talk about opinionated, bloated reference sources?
+Nonetheless, it’s considered an important source, although maybe more entertaining than informative at this point.
+But who am I to talk about opinionated, bloated reference sources?

 - Benvenuti, Stefano and Gianni Rizzoni